JetBrains/intellij-sdk-docs/basics/getting_started/publishing_plugin.md

 When your plugin is ready you can publish it to a plugin repository so that other users can install it.
-You can choose to publish it on the [JetBrains Plugin Repository](https://plugins.jetbrains.com) or an enterprise plugin repository.
+You can choose to publish it on the [JetBrains Plugin Repository](https://plugins.jetbrains.com) or a custom plugin repository.

 ### Publishing to the JetBrains Plugin Repository
 To upload your plugin to the [JetBrains Plugin Repository](https://plugins.jetbrains.com),